SyncfusionExamples/How-to-edit-an-item-in-winui-treeview/README.md

 This example describes how to edit an item in WinUI Treeview.

 [WinUI TreeView](https://www.syncfusion.com/winui-controls/treeview) (SfTreeView) provides support for editing and it can be enabled or disabled by using [SfTreeView.AllowEditing](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_AllowEditing) property.
-You can enter edit mode in a node by pressing **F2** key only.
-The editing changes in a node will be committed only when user move to next node or pressing **Enter** key.
+Editing can be triggered for the nodes in TreeView by pressing **F2** key only.

+The changes made by editing a node will be committed only when user move selection to next node or by pressing **Enter** key.

 It is necessary to define [EditTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_EditTemplate) / [EditTemplateSelector](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_EditTemplateSelector) for bound mode, to enable editing.
 For UnboundMode, textbox will be loaded in edit mode by default.